The Universitá Gastronomica de Pollenzo visits us again

 The omniroast is a type of roasting that works very well, but sacrifices a lot of product, which is why I always prefer a specific one for each coffee.

-It was a day full of learning, sharing and collaboration, and we were delighted with the interest and passion the students showed during their visit.
+It was a day full of learning, sharing and collaboration, and we are delighted with the interest and passion the students showed during their visit.

-We are excited about what the future holds and look forward to welcoming you again next year!
+Once again, thank you to the Università di Scienze Gastronomiche di Pollenzo.
+We are excited for what the future holds and look forward to welcoming them back next year!